ankudinov/vscode-devcontainers-intro/marp_slides/slides.md

 # Set Real Path as the Workspace Folder

 - If you are working with existing repository on your system, seeing faked `workspace/<something>` path can be inconvenient
-- The demo03 devcontainer is using real system path that exists on the host instead:
+- The demo03 devcontainer is using real system path that exists on the host:

 ```json
 {